leifg/chef-snx/README.md

 ### default

-(Currently) the only recipe to install SNX
+(Currently) the only recipe to install SNX.
+It also starts the SNX service and creates the network interface (tunsnx).
+When the connection is disconnected you can restart it via `start_snx`